drewsonne/tropopause/README.md

 # tropopause
-Simplify creating AWS CloudFormation templates
+Simplify creating AWS CloudFormation templates.
+This is an attempt at code as infrastructure and taking advantage of the benefits of code, such as loose coupling, reuse, and abstraction.

 ## Mission Statement
 CloudFormation provides a vast array of options and combinations for your deployment.
-This can be overwhelming for beginners and lead to large complicated collections of cfn templates with flow control in them for advanced users.
+This can be overwhelming for beginners as well as encouraging either many cfn templates or few large cfn templates in them for advanced users.
+CloudFormation does provide an element of flow control in the form of mapping (`Fn:FindInMap`) and conditions (`Fn::And`, `Fn::Equals`, `Fn::If`, `Fn::Not`, and `Fn::Or`), but this becomes complex very quickly.

 This library aims to abstract away the more complex and time consuming aspects of building cloudformation templates, in favour of more common architectures.
 Although there will be a certain amount of ideology in how I choose to draw the boundaries on